-- Foreign capital is guaranteed against expropriation (although the State may acquire assets for public benefit on a nondiscriminatory basis, provided the full economic value is paid for the asset).
+– Foreign capital is protected against expropriation (although the State may acquire assets for public benefit on a non-discriminatory basis, provided the full economic value is paid for the asset).

 – Subject to Ministerial approval, a foreign company performing a specific contract in Qatar may set up a branch office if the project facilitates the performance of a public service or utility.

 – A non-Qatari company operating in Qatar under a Qatari government concession to extract, exploit or manage the State’s national resources is exempt from the Foreign Investment Law.
 In practice this covers all large oil and gas companies.

 – A company formed by a non-Qatari entity with the government or a government entity (‘Article 207 Company’) may be subject to special rules and exemptions from the Commercial Companies Law No 11 of 2015.